Axelph237/Vega-Sector/- pages/Locations/Biomes/The Umbral Dunes.md

 ## Description

+The Umbral Dunes are a wide expanse of hot, humid desert terrain.
+For

 In the Umbral Dunes, every glint and glimmer tells a story of geological epochs, the resilience of life, and the intricate dance of light across an ever-shifting canvas of black and white sands.`GPT`